Chico Silva (footballer, born 1967)

-Francisco Salvador Pereira Silva, known as Chico Silva (born 16 March 1967) is a former Portuguese football player.

-He played 8 seasons and 143 games in the Primeira Liga with Braga.
+Francisco Salvador Pereira da Silva (born 16 March 1967), known as Chico Silva, is a Portuguese former footballer who played as a defender.
+He played eight seasons and 143 games in the Primeira Liga with Braga.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Braga on 23 October 1988 as a starter in a 0–0 draw against Marítimo.
+Silva made his professional debut in the Primeira Liga for Braga on 23 October 1988 as a starter in a 0–0 draw against Marítimo.